PhilipDeFraties/NightWriter/README.md

 # [Nightwriter](https://backend.turing.io/module1/projects/night_writer/)

 ## Turing Mod 1 Independent Project
 Program for translating alphabetical characters into Braille and vice versa.
 Writer and reader runner files are used to perform the translations, when running these files 2 additional files are given from the command line, the first contains text to be translated and a new file in which the translation will be written.
+Braille uses a two-by-three grid of dots to represent characters.
+This concept is simulated by using three lines of symbols.

+For example, we are going to represent a h character as follows:

+`

+0.
+00
+..

+`

+with a zero in the first position of the first row representing a raised dot, and two zeros in the second row representing two raised dots, and periods in the remaining spaces representing unraised spaces.

+Following the same pattern, hello world would be represented as follows:

+`

+0.0.0.0.0....00.0.0.00
+00.00.0..0..00.0000..0
+....0.0.0....00.0.0...

+`

 ## Instructions